Skip to Main Content

-MusicalTheaterSongs.com’s easy-to-use interface lets you enter up to 20-plus parameters (voice type, character age, range, ease for accompanist, descriptive characteristics, etc.) to generate a list of songs tailored to your needs from an ever-growing database.
-This site draws from 150 years of musical theater repertoire, ranging from well-known standards to rare finds to help you find the right songs quickly and easily.
-Once you get your list of titles, links are offered to various sites to make it simple to buy, rent, trade or download the sheet music and recordings.
+This easy-to-use interface lets you enter 20+ parameters (voice type, character age, range, accompanist level, characteristics, etc.) to generate a list of songs tailored to your needs.
+This site draws from 150 years of musical theater repertoire, ranging from the standards to rare finds, with links to various other sites, making it simple to buy, rent, trade or download sheet music & recordings.

 The New Play Exchange®, a National New Play Network project, is the world’s largest digital library of scripts by living writers.
 Designed and built with the needs of the entire new play sector in mind, the New Play Exchange® serves writers, producers, directors, artistic directors, literary managers, dramaturgs, publishers, agents, actors, professors, students, and even fans of the theater.

 New York Times Academic This link opens in a new window

 Digital access to NYTimes for AMDA Students, Faculty, and Staff.

 OverDrive This link opens in a new window